Central Air Conditioner Buyer’s Guide: Expert Advice

 Remember, while there are several websites with charts telling you how many BTUs you need based on how many square feet you have, if you don’t know the corresponding climate region, you don’t know enough for a proper calculation.

-Only you, or better yet, an HVAC professional can properly size your equipment.
-And they will do this using the Manual J calculation, an HVAC load calculation that determines the heating and cooling capacity of buildings.
+Only you, or better yet, an HVAC professional, can properly size your equipment.
+And most professionals will estimate BTU requirements using the Manual J calculation, an HVAC load calculation that determines buildings’ heating and cooling capacity.

-There’s no law that says you can’t use this formula yourself to determine cooling capacity.
-However, choosing the wrong size air conditioner can be costly.
+There’s no law that says you can’t use the formula above yourself to determine cooling capacity.
+However, I always tell homeowners to tread carefully, as choosing the wrong size air conditioner can be costly.
+Here’s why:

-Oversized air-conditioners.
-Typically, an oversized air conditioner short cycle, which simply means that it powers up and down more times than it should during the day.
-This uses more energy and costs you more.
-And since you’re overworking the air conditioner, it also reduces its life expectancy.
+• Oversized air-conditioners: Typically, an oversized air conditioner short cycles, which means it powers up and down more times than it should during the day, using more energy and costing you more.
+And since you’re overworking the air conditioner, that also reduces its life expectancy.

-Undersized air-conditioner.
-An undersized air conditioner is overworked as well.
-Since it has to work harder to bring your home down to your desired set temperature, it doesn’t go through a healthy series of cycling.
-Just like oversizing, this adds needless wear and tear to your system and reduces its lifespan.
+• Undersized air-conditioners: An undersized air conditioner is overworked as well.
+Since Air Conditioner has to work harder to bring your home down to your desired set temperature, it doesn’t go through a healthy series of cycling.
+Like oversizing, undersizing adds needless wear and tear to your system and reduces lifespan.

 Additionally, an undersized air conditioner can eventually burn out your motor or cause the evaporator coils to freeze over.
-You’ll also spend more in energy costs as it struggles to cool your home.
+You’ll also spend more on energy costs as it struggles to cool your home.

 Energy Efficiency & SEER

-If you’re looking for HVAC equipment, you’ll see the word SEER.
-It stands for Seasonal Energy Efficiency Rating.
-And as of January 1, 2023, it was updated to SEER2.
+If you’re looking for HVAC equipment, you’ll see the word SEER, which stands for Seasonal Energy Efficiency Rating.
+And as of January 1, 2023, SEER was updated to SEER2.

 SEER or SEER2 measures cooling efficiency using a formula that takes the cooling output of a typical cooling season and then divides it by the total energy output within the same timeframe.
-The change between SEER and SEER2 is in the amount of static pressure used in the testing procedure and this impacts the minimum energy efficiency required.
+The change between SEER and SEER2 is in the amount of static pressure used in the testing procedure, which impacts the minimum energy efficiency required.

-The higher the SEER2 rating on an air conditioner the better its energy efficiency.
-Also, note that the minimum SEER2 standards in the US depend on your region.
+The higher the SEER2 rating on an air conditioner, the better its energy efficiency.
+Also, note that the minimum SEER2 standards in the US depend on oU.S.your region.

 RegionMinimum Seer @ < 45,000 BTUMinimum Seer @ >/= 45,000 BTU